9 Scoring Rules

 As well as the Brier score, which was defined above, another widely used loss is the log loss (Good 1952), defined by

-\[ L_{logloss}(\hat{p}_i, y_i) = -\log \hat{p}_i(y_i) \]
+\[ L_{logloss}(\hat{p}_i, y_i) = -\log \hat{p}_i(y_i) \tag{9.1}\]

 TODO

-Figure 10.1: Brier and log loss scoring rules for a binary outcome and varying probabilistic predictions. x-axis is a probabilistic prediction in \([0,1]\), y-axis is Brier score (left) and log loss (right).
+Figure 9.1: Brier and log loss scoring rules for a binary outcome and varying probabilistic predictions. x-axis is a probabilistic prediction in \([0,1]\), y-axis is Brier score (left) and log loss (right).
 Blue lines are varying Brier score/log loss over different predicted probabilities when the true outcome is 1.
 Red lines are varying Brier score/log loss over different predicted probabilities when the true outcome is 0.
 Both losses are minimized when \(\hat{p}_i(y_i) = y_i\).

-10.2 Survival Losses
+9.2 Survival Losses

 Analogously to classification losses, a survival loss \(L: \mathcal{P}\times \mathbb{R}_{>0}\times \{0,1\}\rightarrow \bar{\mathbb{R}}\) is proper if for any distributions \(p_Y, p\) in \(\mathcal{P}\), and for any random variables \(Y \sim p_Y\), and \(C\) t.v.i. \(\mathbb{R}_{>0}\); with \(T := \min(Y,C)\) and \(\Delta := \mathbb{I}(T=Y)\); it holds that, \(\mathbb{E}[L(p_Y, T, \Delta)] \leq \mathbb{E}[L(p, T, \Delta)]\).
 The loss is strictly proper if, in addition, \(p = p_Y\) uniquely minimizes the loss.
 A survival loss is referred to as outcome-independent (strictly) proper if it is only (strictly) proper when \(C\) and \(Y\) are independent.

 With these definitions, the rest of this chapter lists common scoring rules in survival analysis and discusses some of their properties.
 As with other chapters, this list is likely not exhaustive but will cover commonly used losses.
+The losses are grouped into squared losses, absolute losses, and logarithmic losses, which respectively estimate the mean squared error, mean absolute error, and logloss in uncensored settings.

 The loss is defined by